malithi-lalanika/Ram_Coders/README.md

 - 4 input paths ( 4 output files of sep 2)
 - 4 outputs paths
 - DICT path ( there is an dictionary inside the mbart50 model folder and create duplcate one and rename those with languages in here en_XX and si_LK)
-- trainpref, validpref and testpref same as the outputs paths without language exension
+- trainpref and same as the outputs paths without language exension
 - destdir path

 Run Below command to the preproccessing: